 Getting out of default with rehabilitation

-The student loan rehabilitation program gives borrowers one shot to get federal student loans out of default.
+The student loan rehabilitation program gives borrowers one-shot to get federal student loans out of default.
 Once enrolled, borrowers have ten months to make nine payments towards the defaulted loans.
 After all program requirements are met, the loans are returned to good standing and transferred to a student loan servicer.
-From there, you can work with the new company to start the pathway toward loan forgiveness.
+From there, you can work with the new company to start the pathway towards loan forgiveness.

 Following a recent change to the student loan collection process, most borrowers in default will work with the Default Resolution Group to enroll in the loan rehabilitation program.

 Also, borrowers who enroll in the rehab program during the student loan freeze will get credit towards the nine required on-time payments — even if they never pay.
-But once the payment pause ends, they must make any remaining payments to complete the program.
+But once the payment pause ends, they’ll need to make any remaining payments to complete the program.

-Student loan consolidation allows borrowers to take out a new loan to repay the defaulted loans.
+Student loan consolidation allows borrowers to borrow a new loan to pay off the defaulted loans.
 Unlike rehabilitation, consolidation isn’t a one-time opportunity.
 A loan can be consolidated more than once if there’s another federal loan to consolidate with it.
 (FFEL Consolidation Loans can be consolidated into a Direct Consolidation Loan even if it’s the only loan.)